 Signs Your Tire Pressure is Low

-After everything you’ve just read, you should now have good cause to be concerned and want your tires to be inflated to the correct pressure.
+After everything you’ve just read, you should now have good cause to be concerned and want your tires properly inflated.

 Note that a tire pressure gauge is the only way you can get an accurate PSI reading.